neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 3. Specify a name, set a role (Admin or Member) and click **Invite**.

-The users you invite will be invited via email to join your organization.
+The users you invite will be invited via email to join your organization (in case of already registered users, through an in-app notification).
 Until they join, their status is marked as "Pending invitation".

 Create a project
 ----------------